 Key Components Involved in Urine Formation

-The urine formation process hinges on the intricate workings of the kidney, incorporating three primary functions: filtration, reabsorption, and secretion.
+The urine formation process hinges on the intricate workings of the kidney, incorporating three primary functions: filtration, reabsorption,

 - Filtration: In the kidney’s glomerulus, blood composition gets filtered under high pressure, filtering out small particles like water, glucose, and urea.
 This filtration of blood occurs around the clock, producing approximately 180 liters of filtrate per day in an average adult.